AdventurePizza/chat/README.md

 Server-side, add to the switch statement `handleEvent` in `router.ts`. send a message to everyone except the original sender using `socket.broadcast.emit`.

 For more info on socket.io check https://socket.io/docs/v3/emit-cheatsheet/index.html

+## how to contribute / git basics

+First, get the latest code by pulling while on the `master` branch, `git pull origin master`

+Make your commits on a new branch.
+Checkout your branch with a name related to what changes you are making, like:

+`git checkout -b add-vr-panel-item`

+`git checkout -b fix-font-size`

+Check your branch / branches with `git branch`

+Switch between existing branches with `git checkout branch-name`

+Add and commit all changes recursively from current directory:

+`git add .`

+`git commit -m "i made these changes"`

+When ready for code review, push to github

+`git push origin my-branch-name`

+Make sure to pull to merge the latest code before pushing to avoid merge conflicts

+`git pull origin master` while on your branch